zhuowei/FamilinxAnalysis/README.md

 - `bfsout_make_queries_per_year.py`: combination of the two above scripts, used to process the one-in-twenty filtered data
 - `varying_bfsout_make_queries_per_year.py`: same script as above, but with tweakable table name; used to process 1%, 10%, 15%, and 20% filtered data

+`graphtest`: a sample family tree for testing ReadNodes.java, and scripts to graph the result.

 ## Tips

 Remove the first line (the field names) from `profiles-anon.txt` before importing into Postgres.